-After serving as a lieutenant in the U.S. Army Corps of Engineers stationed in Fort Lewis, Washington between 1943 and 1946, Hines graduated with a degree in mechanical engineering from Purdue University in 1948.
+After serving as a lieutenant in the U.S. Army Corps of Engineers—stationed in Fort Lewis, Washington between 1943 and 1946—Hines graduated with a degree in mechanical engineering from Purdue University in 1948.
 He accepted a job with American Blower Corporation, a manufacturer of HVAC equipment.
 Given a choice of four cities, he chose Houston where he saw opportunities in the growing market of air-conditioned buildings.
 Starting out, he lived with fraternity brothers from Purdue at the YMCA.
 Hines then became a partner of Texas Engineering Co., designing mechanical systems for commercial/industrial buildings, and it was during these years that he got to know buildings inside and out.

 Following the critical and financial success of these flagship projects, Hines embarked on another tower in downtown Houston, Pennzoil Place, in collaboration with Philip Johnson and John Burgee—design partners with whom he would complete 15 projects over two decades.
 With its twin trapezoids in stunning counterpoint, Pennzoil Place was architecturally significant as well as commercially strategic in allowing leases to two major anchor tenants, Pennzoil and Zapata.
-The achievement put the Hines firm on the map, crowned by acclaim from architectural critic and historian Ada Louise Huxtable who, writing for The New York Times declared Pennzoil the “building of the decade.”
+The achievement put Hines on the map, crowned by acclaim from architectural critic and historian Ada Louise Huxtable who, writing for The New York Times declared Pennzoil Place the “building of the decade.”

 Huxtable praised Hines for his focus on creating superb art and architecture.
 His determination to prove that great design by prominent architects could be commercially successful, revolutionized the real estate industry as well as serving to improve the quality of commercial buildings in major U.S. cities by raising the bar ever higher.
 Throughout his career, Hines teamed with such renowned architects as Frank Gehry; Jean Nouvel; Sir Norman Foster; I.M.
-Pei and Harry N. Cobb; Phillip Johnson and John Burgee; Cesar Pelli and Fred Clarke; Kevin Roche and John Dinkeloo; Robert A.M.
+Pei and Henry N. Cobb; Philip Johnson and John Burgee; Cesar Pelli and Fred Clarke; Kevin Roche and John Dinkeloo; Robert A.M.
 Stern; A. Eugene Kohn and William E. Pedersen; Charles Moore; Jon Pickard and William Chilton; Arthur Gensler; and Richard Meier, among many others.

 In 2007, David Childs, chairman emeritus of SOM, said, “Hines’ attention to architecture has been good not only for the profession but also for urbanism, as his unwavering concern for the quality of his buildings extends—beyond the plot of land and the frame of the site—to the community.”

-Hines made London his home base from 1996 to 2010, having previously transferred day-to-day operations to his son, Jeff, who became the firm’s CEO and president in 1990.
+Hines made London his home base from 1996 to 2010, having previously transferred day-to-day operations to his son, Jeff, who became the firm’s president and CEO in 1990.
 While living abroad, Hines oversaw the opening and expansion of offices across Western and Eastern Europe, establishing a footprint that is still growing across the continent.
 Hines brought new standards of excellence to real estate in emerging markets such as Russia and China, where the firm has been active since the ‘90s.